 All buildings owned, leased, or utilized by the Corporation will be tobacco free buildings.
 This policy does not pertain to individual rental apartments unless specified in the lease with the tenant.
 This policy will be in effect both during and after working hours.
-Employees will also refrain from tobacco use in any Corporation owned vehicles and in any client home while on Corporation business.
+Employees will also refrain from tobacco, E-cigarettes, vaping or any other nicotine products in any Corporation owned vehicles and in any client home while on Corporation business.